 - What’s the heat level?
 Sensual but not erotic.

-- Are there any content warnings?
-On-page sex and alcohol use; profanity; references to divorce, infidelity, and domestic violence; brief space-travel related peril.
+- Are there any content notes?
+On-page sex , alcohol, and cigarette use; profanity; references to divorce, infidelity, and domestic violence; brief space-travel related peril.

 - What inspired you and Gen to write the book?
 We’ve both always loved early space history and it seems like such a ripe area for romance.
 There are lots of books, movies, and even TV shows set during the space race, but there aren’t many romances.
 More specifically, the book’s Pinterest board is filled with music, clothes, movie trailers, and home decor that inspired us.

 - What was the writing process like?
 While Gen and I have been working as critique partners for years, we had never written anything together.
 Writing with someone else means more planning, but also multiple minds working on plot problems.
 We started writing in August 2014 and we had a first draft in March 2015.
 That was longer than we’d hoped, but we were fitting it in between other projects.

 - I’d like to review the book.
 Awesome!
 We hope you love it, but if you don’t, we support your right to review it honestly however and wherever you want.
 Reviews are for readers not writers.
 While bad reviews are unpleasant, Gen and I will live and we won’t harass you about it.
 Promise.